 Washington state law also dictates that bicyclists may ride 'two abreast' on sidewalks and roadways, but no more than two riders may ride abreast.
 Again, state law also says the exception to this rule is in areas exclusively designed to be used by bicyclists.

-If you've been injured in a bicycle accident, contact Davis Law Group.
+If you've been injured in a bicycle accident, contact the team of experienced Seattle bicycle accident lawyers at Davis Law Group.